Sunflower-Dolls/Vapoursynth-llvmexpr/docs/postfix.md

 `llvmexpr` provides two powerful VapourSynth functions that evaluate mathematical or logical expressions: `Expr` and `SingleExpr`.
 Their core is the `expr` string, which uses Reverse Polish Notation (RPN).
 This guide details the syntax of that string, highlighting the differences between the two functions.

+Note that `Expr` has two backends: the standard CPU `llvmexpr.Expr` and the GPU-accelerated `llvmexpr.VkExpr`.
+Both share the same syntax and semantics described here.

 ---

 ### **1. Core Concepts & Execution Models**